natacast/topology_notes/_sources/day1.rst.txt

   (ii) If we have ``E ∈ P(A)``, by definition, we also have ``A ⊆ E``.
 For all ``B ∈ 𝓟(X)`` such that ``E ⊆ B``, we will have ``A ⊆ B`` because of fundamental set propositions.
 Then we can conclude that ``B ∈ P(A)``.
   (iii) If we have ``E,B ∈ P(A)``, by definition, we will have ``A ⊆ E`` and ``A ⊆ B``.
 Because ``A`` is contained in both subsets, we also have ``A ⊆ E ∩ B``, which led us to ``E ∩ B ∈ P(A)``. ``∎``

 When we attend to define a principal filter in Lean, we will be required to prove that this object is a filter.
-The following lines were published by Johannes Hölzl in August 2018 and define the principal filters in the mathlib repository.
+The following lines are from mathlib repository, being the definition for principal filters that Lean community uses.

 .. code:: lean